 Full Moon Calendar 2023

-The moon controls the tides and has an effect on human behavior.
+The moon controls the tides and influences human behavior.
 It’s no wonder that many cultures celebrate important events according to the lunar calendar.
 Here is a list of full moons for 2023, with their traditional names and associated folklore.
-All times within this article are in the Eastern Standard Time zone (New York) and are based on a 24 hour clock.
+All times within this article are in the Eastern Standard Time zone (New York) and are based on a 24-hour clock.
 AM time is below 13:00.
 For PM time, subtract 12:00.

 Check out the article The Moons Symbolism to learn about what the moon spiritually symbolizes.

 Full Moon Phases: 2023

 January 2023 Full Moon – The Wolf Moon 2023

 January 6th – 18:08 EST

 Named for howling wolves, this moon occurs at the midpoint of winter.
 It’s also called the Old Moon and the Moon After Yule.